sophchoe/Binary_Classification_Pennylane_Keras/README.md

-# Binary_Classification_Pennylane_Keras
+# Fraud Detection
-Classical-Quantum hybrid model for credit card fraud detection
+Binary classification of genuine vs fraudulent for credit card transactions.

-This code is a Keras-Pennylane implementation of the "Supervised quantum neural networks" proposed in "Continuous-variable quantum neural networks". https://arxiv.org/pdf/1806.06871v1.pdf
+This code is a Keras-Pennylane implementation of the "Supervised quantum neural networks" proposed in "Continuous-variable quantum neural networks". https://arxiv.org/pdf/1806.06871v1.pdf The original implementation using Strawberry Fields and Tensorflow is found here. https://github.com/XanaduAI/quantum-neural-networks/blob/master/fraud_detection/fraud_detection.py Thanks to Pennylane Tensorflow plug-in, we can easily convert quantum circuits into Keras layers and use Keras's built in loss and optimizer functions.

 The data is a record of genuine and fraudulent credit card transactions consisting of 284,806 records, out of which fraudulent transactions are only 492.
-The paper creates synthetic fraudulent data, to have genuine vs fraudulent ratio to be 3:1.
-I selected genuine data of the same ratio, creating a dataset of 1,968 samples.
+Since the data composition is highly skewed, we resample the data to have the genuine vs fraudulent ratio to be 3:1.
+The newly saved data file contains 1476 genuine transactions and 492 fraudulent transaction.
+1,968 samples.
 Additionally, the paper suggests selecting only 10 features out of 29.
 The csv file in the folder contains 1,968 samples with 10 features and label.

 The proposed classical-quantum hybrid model had two hidden layers, outputs a vector of length 14, encodes it in quantum state using various quantum gates, performs quantum computation using quantum layers.